The Francis W. Reichelderfer Award

 The procedure for Awards nominations is restricted to electronic submissions, unless stated otherwise.
 The nominator is responsible for uploading the entire nomination package.
 Most awards require the following: nomination letter, nominee Curriculum Vitae, bibliography, and three (3) letters of support.
 Please see the special procedures (if any) section below for particular award nomination requirements.
 Please allow sufficient time prior to the deadline to gather all required files.

 The Reichelderfer Award Committee has the responsibility to select and submit to the Council the names of individuals nominated for this award.
 All nominations should be submitted by 1 May 2015.
 The nominees for most awards remain on the committee's active list for three years.
+You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.
 Read More

 The Francis W. Reichelderfer Award is given in recognition of distinguished contributions to the provision of operational environmental services to the public.
 Nominations are considered by the Scientific and Technological Activities Commission, which makes recommendations for final approval by AMS Council.